Antyos/vscode-openscad/README.md

 # OpenSCAD Extension

-Edit OpenSCAD files with all the luxuries of VS Code!
+Edit OpenSCAD files with all the luxuries of VSCode!

 Project is available at: https://github.com/Antyos/vscode-openscad